AlinaKalinina1694/acodemyqa2/README.md

 **I think if there is a desire, then everything will work out.**

+#Benefits from IT

+- [x] You will get a work in modern technology industry
+- [x] You always will be in the subject of new technology things
+- [x] Work in IT will allow always get you a new knowledges

 Do not be afraid and act :+1: :two_hearts: